dentarg/auth0-blog/_posts/2018-03-27-using-python-flask-and-angular-to-build-modern-web-apps-part-3.markdown

 ![Using Angular Material Cards and CSS Grid layout to make beautiful and modern applications.](https://cdn.auth0.com/blog/flask-angular/exams-list.png)

-In the screen, the user is signed in (hence, the _Sign Out_ button and the action button to add new exams) and there are three exams persistend on the backend.
+In the screen, the user is signed in (hence, the _Sign Out_ button and the action button to add new exams) and there are three exams persisted on the backend.

 Not bad, huh?
 Time to save your work: